cr4ckp0t/AdiBags_ZerethMortis/README.md

 Adds a filter to AdiBags for items from Zereth Mortis, the new zone added in 9.2.

+*If you would like to see an item added, please let me know [here](https://github.com/cr4ckp0t/AdiBags_ZerethMortis/issues).*

 [https://www.curseforge.com/wow/addons/adibags-zereth-mortis](https://www.curseforge.com/wow/addons/adibags-zereth-mortis)

 ## Items Filtered